-- To be assigned an AUD mark, a student must obtain permission from the instructor and notify Registration prior to 5:00 pm on Friday of the first week of the term.
+- To be assigned an AUD mark, a student must obtain permission from the instructor and notify Registration prior to 5:00 pm on Tuesday of the second week of the term.

 - This mark does not satisfy requirements for entry into courses where prerequisites are specified.